Consumer Code For New Homes

 Purpose of the Code

-The Code ensures that buyers of new homes:- are treated fairly by the developer (and their agent)
+- are treated fairly by the developer (and their agent)

 - are confident about the developer’s legal and professional status as a company